encounterplus/module-packer/README.md

 ~~~

 Available spell values are:
-`level`: A number value of the level, a level of zero is a cantrip
+- `level`: A number value of the level, a level of zero is a cantrip
-`school`: The spell's school.
+- `school`: The spell's school.
 Allowed values are Abjuration, Conjuration, Divination, Enchantment, Evocation, Illusion, Necromancy, and Transmutation
-`ritual`: `true` if the spell is a ritual, otherwise `false`
+- `ritual`: `true` if the spell is a ritual, otherwise `false`
-`time`: The spell's time to cast
+- `time`: The spell's time to cast
-`range`: The spell's range or area
+- `range`: The spell's range or area
-`components`: The spell's components
+- `components`: The spell's components
-`duration`: The spell's duration
+- `duration`: The spell's duration
-`classes`: The spell's classes
+- `classes`: The spell's classes
-`source`: The spell's source
+- `source`: The spell's source
-`image`: The filename of an image of the spell
+- `image`: The filename of an image of the spell
-`description`: The spell's description
+- `description`: The spell's description

+Spell blocks can be rendered in a variety of colors with the `.blue`, `.green`, `.red`, `.yellow`, `.orange`, `.purple`, `.gray`, and `.neutral` tags.

 ## Special Tags for Print/PDF